RESCUE ADVICE

 If you are bitten or scratched by a flying-fox, the wound should immediately be washed gently but thoroughly with soap and water for at least 5 minutes, an antiseptic, such as povidone-iodine should be applied, and a doctor consulted as soon as possible.

-Most common reasons for rescues
+Common reasons for rescues include:

-3. Heat exhaustion
+Heat exhaustion

+Flying-foxes often undeservedly get a bad name.
+They’re social animals and would rather avoid humans where possible.
+They drink nectar, not blood as some may fear, and as far as we a know, they do not celebrate Halloween!
 Flying-foxes feed on the nectar and pollen of native blossoms and fruits such as figs. Flying-foxes are beneficial to the health of vegetation, as they spread seeds and pollinate native plants.

 Researchers speculate that flying-fox movements could be related to food scarcity, nectar flows or seasonal variations.